-- 6.3.1 All types of document should be defined and adhered to.
+- 6.3.1 All types of documents should be defined and adhered to.
 The requirements apply equally to all forms of document media types.
 Complex systems need to be understood, well documented, validated, and adequate controls should be in place.
 Many documents (instructions and/or records) may exist in hybrid forms, i.e. some elements as electronic and others as paper based.
 Relationships and control measures for master documents, official copies, data handling and records need to be stated for both hybrid and homogenous systems.
 Appropriate controls for electronic documents such as templates, forms, and master documents should be implemented.
 Appropriate controls should be in place to ensure the integrity of the record throughout the retention period. - 6.3.2 Documents should be designed, prepared, reviewed, and distributed with care.
 They should comply with the relevant parts of Product Specification Files, Manufacturing and Marketing Authorization dossiers, as appropriate.
 The reproduction of working documents from master documents should not allow any error to be introduced through the reproduction process. - 6.3.3 Documents containing instructions should be approved, signed and dated by appropriate and authorized persons.
 Documents should have unambiguous contents and be uniquely identifiable.
 The effective date should be defined. - 6.3.4 Documents containing instructions should be laid out in an orderly fashion and be easy to check.
 The style and language of documents should fit with their intended use.
-Standard Operating Procedures, Work Instructions and Methods should be written in an imperative mandatory style. - 6.3.5 Documents within the Quality Management System should be regularly reviewed and kept upto-date.
-When a document has been revised, systems should be operated to prevent inadvertent use of superseded documents.
+Standard Operating Procedures, Work Instructions and Methods should be written in an imperative mandatory style. - 6.3.5 Documents within the Quality Management System should be regularly reviewed and kept up-to-date.
+When a document has been revised, systems should be operated to prevent inadvertent use of superseded documents. - 6.3.6 Documents should not be hand-written; although, where documents require the entry of data, sufficient space should be provided for such entries.